freenas/freenas-docs/userguide/sharing.rst

 ~~~~~~~~~~~~~~~~~~~

 When using CHAP or mutual CHAP to provide authentication,
-creating an authorized access by navigating
+creating an authorized access is recommended.
+Do this by going to
-:menuselection:`Sharing --> Block (iSCSI) --> Authorized Access` and
+:menuselection:`Sharing --> Block (iSCSI) --> Authorized Access`
-clicking |ui-add| is recommended.
-This screen is shown in
+and clicking |ui-add|.
+The screen is shown in
 :numref:`Figure %s <iscsi_add_auth_access_fig>`.

 .. note:: This screen sets login authentication.
 This is different